sass/libsass-python/README.rst

 Hong Minhee wrote this Python binding of Libsass_.

-Hampton Catlin and Aaron Leung wrote Libsass_, which is portable C/C++ implementation of SASS_.
+Hampton Catlin and Aaron Leung wrote Libsass_, which is portable C/C++ implementation of Sass_.

-Hampton Catlin originally designed SASS_ language and wrote the first reference implementation of it in Ruby.
+Hampton Catlin originally designed Sass_ language and wrote the first reference implementation of it in Ruby.

 The above three softwares are all distributed under `MIT license`_.